Weltraumschaf/Minesweeper/src/site/markdown/index.md

 ### Windows

-Open `cmd.exe` and change into the minesweeprt directory.
+Open `cmd.exe` and change into the minesweeper directory or double click the batch file.

 With default size (8 x 8):